aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/series/_index.md

 ```

-Returns an object that represents a collection of all the trendlines for the series.
+Returns all the trendlines of this series.

 **Returns:**
 [TrendlineCollection](../../com.aspose.cells/trendlinecollection)